spatie/php-operators.com/README.md

 ## Contributing

 Found a typo?
 Does an example need clarification?
 Want to do some maintenance?
-We love PR's!
+We love pull requests!